-"These analyses were carried out for the 2012 development level and confirmed the order/priority of water supply from the different resources to the various WSS.
-This entails the following:
+The analyses were based on the 2012 development level and the order/priority of water supply from the different resources to the various WSS was confirmed from various stakeholders DWA (2010).
+Key findings from the DWA (2010) Water Supply and Drought operating rules report included:

-- The Vryheid WSS uses water from Grootgewacht and Bloemveld dams first up to the limit of the infrastructure and the balance of the water requirements are then abstracted from Klipfontein Dam; - Bloemveld Dam should be supported from Grootgewacht Dam; - The eMondlo WSS abstracts water from the Mvunyana Dam.
+- The Vryheid WSS uses water from Grootgewacht and Bloemveld dams first up to the limit of the infrastructure and the balance of the water requirements are then abstracted from the Klipfontein Dam; - The Bloemveld Dam should be supported by the Grootgewacht Dam; - The eMondlo WSS abstracts water from the Mvunyana Dam.
 A transfer from Klipfontein Dam was planned to be constructed by 2019/2020 to improve the reliability of water supply to eMondlo.
 When the transfer is complete, eMondlo shall abstract water from Mvunyana Dam first and then from Klipfontein Dam (to be tested and confirmed).
-This may require the raising of the Klipfontein Dam that should be investigated. - The Mpungamhlope WSS abstracts water from the White Mfolozi River just upstream of the Ulundi balancing weir.
-When there is insufficient flow in the river this abstraction is supported from Klipfontein Dam. - The Ulundi WSS is supplied from the Ulundi balancing weir which is supported by releases from Klipfontein Dam.
-Water should only be released from Klipfontein Dam when the incremental flows are not sufficient to support the abstraction to the Ulundi WTP".
+This may require the raising of the Klipfontein Dam Wall. - The Mpungamhlope WSS abstracts water from the White Mfolozi River just upstream of the Ulundi balancing weir.
+When there is insufficient flow in the river this abstraction is supported by releases from the Klipfontein Dam. - The Ulundi WSS is supplied from the Ulundi balancing weir which is supported by releases from the Klipfontein Dam.
+Water should only be released from Klipfontein Dam when the incremental flows are not sufficient to support the abstraction to the Ulundi WTP.

-Drought Operating Rule
+Upper White Mfolozi Drought Operating Rule

-A drought operating rule was developed using proposed supply sequence from the available resources.
+A drought operating rule was also developed using the above-mentioned supply sequence from the available resources.
 This estimated the volume of water that can be allocated to users based on storage levels in the dams.
-This allocation is based on the volume of water that can reliably be drawn from the system without increasing the risk of the dams running dry.
+This allocation is based on the volume of water that can reliably be drawn from the system without increasing the risk of failure.

-A DWA 2013 report confirmed the analyses that were carried out and showed the following:
+A DWA (2013) report confirmed the analyses that were carried out and showed the following:

-• Grootgewacht & Bloemveld Dam sub-system: the volume of water that can be supplied from the Grootgewacht and Bloemveld Dams was reduced as the levels in these two dams decreased.
+Grootgewacht & Bloemveld Dam sub-system: the volume of water that can be supplied from the Grootgewacht and Bloemveld Dams was reduced as the levels in these two dams decreased.
 In addition, the maximum volume of water that can be reliably supplied from this system, without running the risk of these dams failing, is in the order of 2 million m3/annum.
-Thereafter, the balance of the Vryheid WSS's water requirement should be supplied from Klipfontein dam (Figure 17.11).
+Thereafter, the balance of the Vryheid WSS's water requirement should be supplied from the Klipfontein Dam (Figure 17.11).

-Figure 17.11 Drought operating rule for Grootgewacht & Bloemveld sub-system for Vryheid - May decision month (DWS: 2013)
+Figure 17.11 Drought operating rule for Grootgewacht & Bloemveld sub-system for Vryheid - May decision month (DWS, 2013)

 Klipfontein Dam sub-system: The level of restrictions in the Klipfontein Dam depends largely on the water requirement imposed on the dam (combined requirement of the Vryheid WSS, Ulundi WSS, Mpungamhlope WSS as well as the irrigation between Klipfontein Dam and the Ulundi balancing weir).
-Based on the 2010 estimated abstraction at the Ulundi balancing weir of 12.78 million m3/annum, restrictions should be imposed on the dam as soon as it drops below ± 50% (Figure 17.12).
+Based on the 12.78 million m3/annum estimated abstraction rate at the Ulundi balancing weir (2010), restrictions should be imposed on the dam as soon as it drops below ± 50% of Full Supply Capacity (Figure 17.12).